algosup/2024-2025-project-4-web-fpga-team-1/functionalSpecifications/functionalSpecifications.md

 <h4>Animation Speed</h4>

 Near to the play button, we should have a `drop-down list`.
 With it, the animation speed up or slow down.
-We should be allowed to select the speed between this speed values : 0.25, 0.5, 0.75, 1, 1.25, 1.5, 1.75, 2.
+We should be allowed to select the speed between this speed values : 0.5, 0.75, 1, 1.25, 1.5, 2, 4.
 The **default value** is x1.

 ![Speed Animation](pictures/speedAnimation.png)

+## B. Non Functional Requirements

+<h4> Input File </h4>

+The software should not accept any input except for importing files for another example provided by the teacher.
+Therefore, the software must filter the data supplied by the teacher.
+Accepted entries are:
+* A **schematic netlist** (in Verilog format) => elements to be represented on screen
+* A **standard delay file** (SDF format) => signal propagation time between each element

+Whole Example should be in a folder `Example`.

+<h4> Compatibility </h4>

+The project is to create a web interface.
+Therefore, this interface should work with every computer (Windows, Linux, MacOS).
+However, compatibility with mobile devices is not a priority.

 # Glossary